 Support the development of incentives for fishing vessels to retrieve or collect derelict fishing gear and deliver to port reception facilities, as per Action 5 of the IMO Action plan to address marine plastic litter from ships.

 STRATEGIC ACTION 37

-Consider implementing national programmes for the regular environmentally sound removal and disposal of marine litter, based on collaboration with relevant stakeholders and academia to identify accumulation hotspots.
+Consider implementing nationalprogrammes for the regular environmentally sound removal and disposal of marine litter, based on collaboration with relevant stakeholders, rights-holders and academia to identify accumulation hotspots.

 STRATEGIC ACTION 38